Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - $214 million in local tax revenue

-Source: Alberta Jobs, Economy and Innovation (Statistics Canada Visitor Spending Model for Alberta – 2019 numbers)
+Source: Alberta Jobs, Economy and Northern Development (Statistics Canada Visitor Spending Model for Alberta – 2019 numbers)

 The Government of Alberta collaborated with Statistics Canada to develop a new tourism visitor spending economic impact model for Alberta, which generates data based on visitors’ tourism spending in the province.
 The key indicators and assumptions from the new model differ from previous models.